-AES Position on Cannabis as a Possible Treatment for Epileptic Seizures
+AES Position Statement on Cannabis as a Treatment for Patients with Epileptic Seizures

 Download the PDF

 Over three million Americans live with epilepsy, of whom one-third have seizures that are not controlled by medications.
 As the leading organization of clinical and research professionals specializing in the treatment of epilepsy, the American Epilepsy Society (AES) supports all well-controlled studies that will lead to a better understanding of the disease and the development of safe and effective treatments.

 The term “medical marijuana” is a legal definition that refers to the use of cannabis on the recommendation of a healthcare provider in certain U.S. Currently, United States Pharmacopeia (USP) standards do not exist to give either providers or patients information about the identity, purity, or quality of any cannabis product.
 Given that over 80 active compounds derived from the cannabis plant (called phytocannabinoids) have been isolated, many with various pharmacologic actions (including psychoactive ones producing a “high”), it is important that an evidence-based approach be taken to the discovery, development, and clinical application of these compounds.

 Over the last several years, there has been great interest in the medical and scientific communities to explore the potential of cannabidiol (CBD), a non-psychoactive phytocannabinoid, to treat difficult-to-control epilepsy.
 Until recently, only anecdotal reports existed to support CBD’s use in treating epilepsy.
 Recently, important research data have emerged in the form of scientifically rigorous, double-blind randomized clinical trials on the use of a pharmaceutical formulation of purified, highly concentrated CBD for refractory epilepsy.
 These trials demonstrated that purified CBD is moderately more effective than placebo in the treatment of seizures in both Lennox-Gastaut syndrome (LGS) and Dravet syndrome.
 However, these trials showed that CBD has more side effects than placebo, and revealed previously un-recognized drug-drug interactions.